jflook10/jflook10.github.io/README.md

-# BasicPortfolio
+# JillianPortfolio
-Basic portfolio using html and css
+Jillian's portfolio using a customized bootstrap template